 As a result, meetings tend to take up lots of time and disrupt the work schedule.
 Also, some reports take up a disproportionately longer time than others.

 This often happens in cross-cultural teams.
-A different attitude towards interruptions or being late may pose a serious communication problem.
+A different attitude towards interruptions may pose a serious remote communication problem.

 Every team meeting, especially well-structured, presents a plethora of data.
 Failing to make use of it stands in the way of unleashing the full remote communication potential and even contradicts their purpose.